 You need to know about H0/H1 testing, if only because it is so widespread (and anyway it is the basis of the Edexcel exam).
-You should also have some awareness that many statisticians consider the whole “null hypothesis” approach unsound.
-For a simple explanation, click here.
+Not for the Edexcel exam, but for your own education, you should also have some awareness that many statisticians consider the whole approach via “null hypothesis” and “p value” unsound.

 One: the null hypothesis H0 is by definition always untrue.
 A coin never gives exactly 50% heads, a dice never gives exactly one six per six rolls, etc. Presumably what you mean by “there is evidence to reject the null hypothesis” is “there is evidence that the null hypothesis is seriously out”.
 But “seriously” is vague, isn’t it?

 Two: the p-value measures the size of the sample as much as the size of any deviation from the null hypothesis.
 If you have a coin for which probability (heads) = 0.501, and so the coin is pretty near unbiased, still, with a big enough sample you are likely to get a “statistically significant” deviation.
 (This objection is dealt with in some refinements of H0/H1 by reporting a measure of “effect size”).

 Three: in fact, if you keep on taking bigger and bigger samples, you would be certain to get a “significant” deviation eventually even if the coin were exactly unbiased.

 Four: the cut-offs of p=0.05 and p=0.01 have no real justification.
 They are just figures plucked from the air.